ridvansalihkuzu/vein-biometrics/README.md

 # Vein Biometrics
 A State-of-the-art solution for finger-vein, palm-vein, dorsal-vein recognition by using deep learning techniques.
 The codes will be available after the acceptance notification of related journal/conference papers.

-For further details, please refer to:
+For the further details, please refer to:

 <a id="1">[1]</a>
 Kuzu, Rıdvan S., Maiorana, E. and Campisi, P. (2020),